John Ingram Lockhart (writer)

 John Ingram Lockhart (1812–1889) was an English writer and translator.
 He is known also for his involvement in radical politics.

 Life

 He was son of James Lockhart, born in Hawkshead, at that time in Lancashire.
 Brought up in Haarlem, he encouraged his school friend Nicolaas Beets to translate Lord Byron.
-They also read Walter Scott and Lawrence Sterne together.
+They also read Walter Scott and Laurence Sterne together.
 Lockhart in 1877 published a translation of a tale from Beets's 1839 work Camera Obscura, as "The Leyden Eel-bobber".